albertoirurueta/reactor-workshop/README.md

 Exercises can be started right away, or if you prefer you can check the branch `templates` where you will find an almost complete solution where the only missing parts are the reactive services.

-Comppleted exercises will be made available in the `exercises` branch, which will eventually be merged into the `main`branch.
+Completed exercises will be made available in the `exercises` branch, which will eventually be merged into the `main`branch.

 ### Exercise 1: